Effective April 13, 2026 Civil Settlement will move to the 4th Floor of the Tani G. Cantil-Sakauye Courthouse (500 G Street).

 The Settlement Conference Statement assists the voluntary Pro Tem Settlement Conference Judges and the Supervising Settlement Conference Judge to understand the details of the case prior to the conference.

 Not less than ten days prior to the conference, each party must submit their Settlement Conference Statement to the Settlement Conference Clerk.
-The Court prefers that Settlement Conference Statements be submitted by email as a PDF attachment to dept59@saccourt.ca.gov.
-If unable to email, an original and one (1) copy may be submitted by mail to 720 9th Street, Sacramento, CA 95814 or via the drop box located on the first floor at 813 6th Street, Sacramento, CA 95814.
+The Settlement Conference may be dropped from the Court’s calendar for failure to submit a Settlement Conference Statement 10 days prior to the hearing.
+The Settlement Conference Statement is to be submitted by email as a PDF attachment to SCRoom450@saccourt.ca.gov.
+If unable to email, an original and one (1) copy may be submitted by mail to 500 G Street, Sacramento, CA 95814 or via the drop box located at 500 G Street, Sacramento, CA 95814.
+Settlement Conference statements shall not be submitted through e-Filing.

 Note: The Settlement Conference Statement does not become a part of the permanent record.
 The document will be received, but not filed.